Jackson County License Hearing Guide

 A hardship or restricted license (also known as an Occupational Driver's License or ODL) may allow you to drive for essential purposes if your license is suspended.

-• What You Can Drive For: An ODL typically restricts you to driving for work, school, or essential medical appointments.
-The hours and locations where you can drive are usually specified in the order.
+- What You Can Drive For: An ODL typically restricts you to driving for a limited number of hours per day and only for approved purposes.

-• Costs and Application Process: Applying for an ODL involves filing a petition with the court and paying court fees.
-You will need to provide documentation to support your need for the license.
-Consult with an attorney for assistance with the application process.
+- Costs and Application Process: The application process involves filing a petition with the court and providing documentation to support your need for the license.
+There are court fees associated with the application.

 Getting Your License Back